alvarocebrianrobles/visualizacion/README.md

         .text(function (d) { return d.product; });
 ```

-4. For last, in order to exchange X axis for Y axis is needed to make some adjustmens:
+4. For last, in order to exchange X axis for Y axis is needed to make some adjustments:

     - Change scales config.
 Note that y range has to be changed for height-0, instead of 0-width.